primeroIMS/primero/CONTRIBUTING.md

 The minor version usually means an ongoing development effort and there are three minor versions actively maintained:

-* 1.1 -> which is under support for the current implementation in Sierra Leone and some other GBV implementations
+* 1.2 -> which is under support for some current implementations.
+These implementations should look to upgrade to v1.3

-* 1.2 -> which is the next release (scheduled for upcoming new implementations)
+* 1.3 -> which is the current stable maintenace release.
+It is compatible withe the Primero mobile app.

-* 1.3 -> the development effort for matching and mobile registry (the mobile client work)
+* 1.4 -> the development effort which includes major changes brought about by implementing internationalization.
+A data migration effort will be needed to move v1.2/v1.3 implemention to v1.4

-1.2 and 1.3 are in active development so the successive builds will be v1.2.0.1, v1.2.0.2, etc. 1.1 is in maintenance mode and is incremented with support versions as v1.1.15, v1.1.16, etc
+1.4 is in active development so the successive builds will be v1.4.0.1, v1.4.0.2, etc. 1.3 is in maintenance mode and is incremented with support versions as v1.3.5, v1.3.6, etc

 Everything fixed in a lower release is merged up.
-So if its a core bugfix, we try to do it in the v1.1 maint version and then apply up
+So if its a core bugfix, we try to do it in the v1.3 maint version and then apply up

 #  Branches

-* There is a development branch -> currently this corresponds to the tip of the 1.2 development
+* There is a development branch -> currently this corresponds to the tip of the 1.4 development

-* There is a thoughtworks_development branch for mobile related work which corresponds to v1.3 development
+* There is a maint_1.3 branch which is for the v1.3 support.

-* There is a maint_1.1 branch which is for the v1.1 support
+* There is a maint_1.2 branch which is for the v1.2 support

 # New Features